willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

    stringLength ""     = 0
    stringLength (_::s) = 1 + stringLength s

-Note the *pattern matching* on the left-hand side of the :pseudoml:`=`.
-This should be read as ":pseudoml:`stringLength` called with an empty string returns 0; otherwise, we know it isn’t empty, so discard the head of the list and add 1 to the length of the remainder."
+Note the *pattern matching* on the left-hand side of the `=`.
+This should be read as "`stringLength` called with an empty string returns 0; otherwise, we know it isn’t empty, so discard the head of the list and add 1 to the length of the remainder."

-Function application (that is, "calling" a function) is achieved by simply listing the arguments after the function name, as in :pseudoml:`f x y z` which calls a function :pseudoml:`f` with three arguments.
+Function application (that is, "calling" a function) is achieved by simply listing the arguments after the function name, as in `f x y z` which calls a function `f` with three arguments.
 Arguments are always applied from left to right:

 .. code:: pseudoml